-Our historical net tangible book value as of September 30, 2018 was approximately \$6.57 million, or \$2.2066 per share of common stock.
+Our historical net tangible book value as of September 30, 2018 was approximately \$6,566,000, or \$2.2066 per share of common stock.
 Our historical net tangible book value is the amount of our total tangible assets less our liabilities.
 Historical net tangible book value per common share is our historical net tangible book value divided by the number of shares of common stock outstanding as of September 30, 2018.

-After giving effect to the sale of 5,050,505 shares of our common stock at the assumed public offering price of \$1.98 per share (the last reported sale price of our common stock on The Nasdaq Capital Market on December 14, 2018), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of any pre-funded warrants issued pursuant to this offering, our as adjusted net tangible book value as of September 30, 2018 would have been approximately \$15.4 million, or \$1.9120 per share of common stock.
-This represents an immediate decrease in as adjusted net tangible book value of \$0.2946 per share to our existing stockholders, and an immediate dilution of \$0.0680 per share to new investors purchasing securities in this offering at the assumed public offering price.
+After giving effect to the sale of the units in this offering at the assumed public offering price of \$1.66 per unit (the closing price of our common stock on The Nasdaq Capital Market on December 24, 2018), assuming no sale of any pre-funded units in this offering and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of any common warrants issued pursuant to this offering, our as adjusted net tangible book value as of September 30, 2018 would have been approximately \$15.3 million, or \$1.6952 per share of common stock.
+This represents an immediate decrease in as adjusted net tangible book value of \$0.5114 per share to our existing stockholders, and new investors purchasing units in this offering will not be subject to dilution at the assumed public offering price.

-The following table illustrates this dilution on a per share basis:
+The following table illustrates this on a per unit basis:

-Assumed public offering price per share \$ 1.9800 Historical net tangible book value per share as of September 30, 2018 \$ 2.2066 Pro forma increase (decrease) in net tangible book value per share attributable to) investors in this offering (0.2946 As adjusted net tangible book value per share after this offering , 1.9120 Dilution per share to investors participating in this offering \$ 0.0680
+Assumed public offering price per unit \$ 1.6600 Historical net tangible book value per share as of September 30, 2018 \$ 2.2066 Pro forma decrease in net tangible book value per share attributable to investors in this offering 0.5114 As adjusted net tangible book value per share after this offering \$ 1.6952 Dilution per share to investors participating in this offering \$ (0.0352)

-If the underwriter exercises in full its option to purchase up to 757,576 additional shares of common stock at the assumed public offering price of \$1.98 per share (the last reported sale price of our common stock on The Nasdaq Capital Market on December 14, 2018), the as adjusted net tangible book value after this offering would be approximately \$16.8 million, or \$1.9074 per share, representing a decrease in net tangible book value of \$0.2992 per share to existing stockholders and immediate dilution in net tangible book value of \$0.0726 per share to investors purchasing our securities in this offering at the assumed public offering price.
+If the underwriter exercises its option to purchase additional securities in full, and assuming no sale of any pre-funded units in this offering, the as adjusted net tangible book value per share after this offering would be \$1.6798 per share, the decrease in net tangible book value per share to existing stockholders would be \$0.5267 per share and new investors purchasing units in this offering will not be subject to dilution at the assumed public offering price.

-Each \$0.25 increase (decrease) in the assumed public offering price of \$1.98 per share of common stock would increase (decrease) the as adjusted net tangible book value by \$0.1335 per share of common stock and the dilution to new investors by \$0.1165 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated placement agent fees and expenses and estimated offering expenses payable by us.
+Each \$0.25 increase (decrease) in the assumed public offering price of \$1.66 per unit would increase (decrease) the as adjusted net tangible book value by 0.1540 per share of common stock and the dilution to new investors by 0.0960 per share, assuming that the number of units offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated offering expenses payable by us.